7. Intro to Async Execution#

 #[tokio::main]

-async fn main() {
+async fn main() -> Result<(), DeviceError> {

-let batch1_op = prepare_batch(1); // Returns DeviceOperation
+let batch1_op = prepare_batch(1); // Returns DeviceOp

-let batch2_op = prepare_batch(2); // Returns DeviceOperation
+let batch2_op = prepare_batch(2); // Returns DeviceOp

-let batch1 = batch1_op.await;
+let batch1 = batch1_op.await?;

 let result1_op = process_kernel(batch1);

-let result1_handle = tokio::spawn(result1_op); // Non-blocking
+let result1_handle = tokio::spawn(result1_op.into_future()); // Non-blocking

 // batch 2 data can be prepared while batch 1's kernel runs

-let batch2 = batch2_op.await;
+let batch2 = batch2_op.await?;

-let result2 = process_kernel(batch2).await;
+let result2 = process_kernel(batch2).await?;

-let result1 = result1_handle.await;
+let result1 = result1_handle.await.expect("task panicked")?;

 }

-Composing DeviceOperations#
+Composing DeviceOps#

-zip! — Combine Operations for Kernels#
+zip! — Combine Operations Manually#

 use cuda_async::device_operation::*;